dddshelf/cheeper-ddd-cqrs-example/README.md

     make start

+The first time booting the project you will need to install dependencies.
+To install them run

+    make deps

 This `make` target, runs docker compose, and ensures all services are up and running.
 Next, once all the services have been started, we must make sure the database is created, database migrations are executed successfully and fixtures are loaded properly.
 To do so, just run

     make refresh-fixtures